rpf13/sportsshooting_react/README.md

 A registered user will also have the possibility to comment on match listings and therefore get in contact with fellow colleagues.

 If one is attending lots of matches, it can become difficult to track them, therefore the app shows all upcoming events, where a user has registered for.
+A dedicated Upcoming Popular Matches component is visibile on many occasions, displaying the most popular matches.
+It should support the shooter to attend them too.

 The plattform also gives the IPSC Shooter the option to create his own and private gun collection site.
 There he can inventorise his collection.

-Further messaging and collaboration featuers are built in.

 Link to deployed SportsShooting site: [SportsShooting](https://sportsshooting-rpf13-d2b23798b278.herokuapp.com/)